FragileTech/guide/guide/git_flow/git_basics.md

 and dedication to learn and master.
 In this section, we will try to cover and define the most general Git concepts that may lead to misleading conclusions.
 Having an accurate understanding of these terms will notably facilitate your learning path.
-This section summarizes the content of different reviews and guides presented throughout this page; we strongly encourage practicing the core Git utilities using {ref}`this lab<git_lab_branching>`, which includes a beginner-oriented tour about the basic concepts you are working on.
+This section summarizes the content of different reviews and guides (highlighted throughout this page); we strongly encourage practicing the core Git utilities using {ref}`this lab<git_lab_branching>`, which includes a beginner-oriented tour about the basic concepts you are working on.